What is a Child Trust Fund?

 You can transfer a cash-based Child Trust Fund to a Stocks & Shares Junior ISA or vice versa.
 Similarly, investment-linked Child Trust Funds can be converted to cash-based Junior ISAs or another investment account.

-You should also be weary of scammers operating in this part of the financial market with many and varied scams, which are designed to get hold of your money.
-Again, specialists such as ourselves have broad market access and can help you find the best Junior ISA to transfer your Child Trust Fund into, based on your attitude to risk, investment experience, needs and circumstances.
+You should also be wary of scammers operating in this part of the financial market with many and varied scams, which are designed to get hold of your money.
+Again, specialists such as ourselves have broad market access and can help you find the best Junior ISA to transfer your Child Trust Fund into, based on your attitude to risk, investment experience, needs, and circumstances.

 Will I have to pay a transfer fee?